CTA-K12/UserBundle/Resources/doc/index.md

-Now that you have properly configured your application's `security.yml` to work with the MesdUserBundle, the next step is to configure the bundle to work with the specific needs of your application.
+Now that you have properly configured your application's `security.yml` to work with the MesdUserBundle, the next step is to configure the bundle to work with the specific entities you configured for your application.

 Add the following configuration to your `config.yml` file: